choeffer/360pibot/docs/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-An important step which improves programming/controlling the Raspberry Pi is to make it remotely accessable.
+An important step which improves programming/controlling the Raspberry Pi is to make it remotely accessible.
 This can be done by connecting the Raspberry Pi to a WLAN network or by enabling a hotspot on it, see pi_hotspot_ .
 This is recommended before using it.
 Setting up a hotspot will not be covered here, because the official documentation is good and updated regularly to match the latest Raspbian changes.